bedops/bedops/docs/content/revision-history.rst

   * Added chromosome name order test to `STARCH2_transformHeaderlessBEDInput` and `STARCH2_transformHeaderedBEDInput` functions.

-    Compression with `starch` ends with a fatal error, should any of the following comparison tests fail:
+    Compression with :ref:`starch <starch>` ends with a fatal error, should any of the following comparison tests fail:

     1. The chromosome names are not lexicographically ordered (*e.g.*, `chr1` records coming after `chr2` records indicates the data are not correctly sorted).
     2. The start position of an input element is less than the start position of a previous input element on the same chromosome (*e.g.*, `chr1:1000-1234` coming after `chr1:2000-2345` is not correctly sorted).
     3. The stop positions of two or more input elements are not in ascending order when their start positions are equal (*e.g.*, `chr1:1000:1234` coming after `chr1:1000-2345` is not correctly sorted).

-    If the sort order of the input data is unknown or uncertain, simply use `sort-bed <sort-bed>` to generate the correct ordering and pipe the output from that to `starch`, *e.g.* `$ cat elements.bed | sort-bed - | starch - > elements.starch`.<br />
+    If the sort order of the input data is unknown or uncertain, simply use :ref:`sort-bed <sort-bed>` to generate the correct ordering and pipe the output from that to `starch`, *e.g.* `$ cat elements.bed | sort-bed - | starch - > elements.starch`.<br />

 * :ref:`starchcat <starchcat>`